Your relationships have outgrown the system holding them.

 Donors and funders

-Every active conversation and application, where it stands, and what was promised, visible without asking the one person who knows.
+You can see every active conversation and application, where it stands, and what was promised, without asking the one person who knows.
 Asks and renewals move on schedule instead of slipping through a gap in someone's recall.

 Partners and co-grantees